cloudify-cosmo/getcloudify.org/source/guide/3.2/plugin-vcloud.md

 * Template should have one VM with root disk with OS, SSH server and VMware Tools installed.
 * The vApp template’s VM should have one or zero NIC, which should not be connected to any network.
 * The vApp template should neither define any vApp networks nor “import” any Org VDC networks.
+* If you want to customize CPU count or RAM size, you must use template from organisation catalog.

 ## Resources prefix support